 Use a long handled, natural bristle brush.
 Skin brush before showering or bathing.
 It should take about 5 minutes to brush your whole body.

-- ALWAYS brush towards the heart (see diagram), and clockwise around the abdomen.
+- ALWAYS brush towards the heart, and clockwise around the abdomen.

 - Using small circular motions, vigorously brush each part of the body several times.